cardstack/cardstack/packages/cardpay-sdk/README.md

 await rewardManagerAPI.getRewardProgramsInfo()
 ```

-### `RewardManager.getRegisterRewardeeGasEstimate`
+### `RewardManager.registerRewardeeGasEstimate`

-The `getRegisterRewardeeGasEstimate` returns a gas estimate for the prepaid card send transaction when registering a rewardee.
+The `registerRewardeeGasEstimate` returns a gas estimate for the prepaid card send transaction when registering a rewardee.

 ```ts
 interface GasEstimate {